-In accordance with Government Auditing Standards, we have also issued our report dated March 15, 2023 on our consideration of Terrebonne Parish Recreation District No. 9's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated May 15, 2023 on our consideration of District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and reporting the District's internal control over financial reporting and compliance.